rhodrin/ci_mpm/README.md

 # CI MPM
-Toy repo for CI lecture.
+Toy repo with some simple functions for CI lecture.